Times and Seasons – The Book of Revelation FOR TODAY

 (Ruach is a Hebrew word referring to the Holy Spirit, the divine breath of life.)

-Are we living on past intimacies with Him, having pulled the plug on prayer and worship?
-When is the last time we took a hard look at our own spiritual life, noting our sins and failures, and coming to Jesus to confess them for complete forgiveness of our shortcomings?
-Is our conscious alive and active, or has it been seared shut from negligence?
-Is the Holy Spirit stirring in our heart, leading us to be strengthened in our faith and spiritually fed by the nourishment of the word of God?
+Are we living off of past intimacy with Him, having pulled the plug on present day prayer and worship?
+When is the last time we took a hard look at our spiritual life, noting our sins and failures, grieving them, and coming to Jesus to confess them for complete forgiveness?
+Is our conscious alive and active, or has it been seared shut through neglect?
+Is the Holy Spirit still stirring in our heart, leading us to be strengthened in faith and spiritually nourished by the word of God?

 Reflection